alt3code/alt3code/_posts/2016-08-28-networking commands.markdown

 {% highlight git bash %}
 python3 -m http.server 8000
 {% endhighlight %}
 Note:- type in your web browser: "http://localhost:8000" to view.
-8000 is the port number, you can use 80 if you wish.
+8000 is the port number, you can use port 80 if you wish.

 Test your network connectivity:
 {% highlight git bash %}